-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 21 October 1999.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 20 November 2014.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
-Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record and applicable statutes, regulations and policies.
-In addition, the Board considered the advisory opinions furnished by the Navy Personnel Command dated 17 March and 21 April 1999, copies of which are attached.
-The Board also considered your letter dated 15 July 1999.
+Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof and applicable statutes, regulations and policies.
+In addition, the Board considered the advisory opinions furnished by the Navy Personnel Command dated 23 January and 20 August 2014, copies of which are attached.
+The Board also considered your letters dated 30 July and 15 November 2014, each with enclosures.

 After careful and conscientious consideration of the entire record, the Board found that the evidence submitted was insufficient to establish the existence of probable material error or injustice.
-In this connection, the Board substantially concurred with the comments contained in the advisory opinions.
+In this connection, the Board substantially concurred with the advisory opinion dated 20 August 2014.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.